Photo: Dockum Drug Store circa 1955. Credit: Edgar B. Smith, wichitaphotos.org

 Locally, unless a person was involved with the sit-in or witnessed it downtown, not many knew what was happening at Dockum Drug Store.
 There were no media inquiries aside from a single photo in the Wichita Enlightener – the city’s black newspaper, few television interviews and police officers were given specific orders to keep out of it.

-Co-host of NBC's TODAY and Wichita-native Sheinelle Jones talks with Dockum Drug Store sit-in participants in the first of a new series titled Changemakers.
+Co-host of NBC's TODAY and Wichita-native Sheinelle Jones talks with Dockum Drug Store sit-in participants in the 2021 series titled Changemakers.
 The series aims to "highlight the accomplishments of Black Voices who are leading in their communities and working to inspire change."
-Story
+Read the full story and view the series here.